 Redditor's Family Accuses Her Of Disrespecting Her Late Dog's Memory By Picking A New Dog Over His Littermate

-OP's late dog, Spade, had a littermate brother who got abandoned by her grandfather.
+OP's late dog, Spade, had a littermate brother who was abandoned by her grandfather.

-OP prefers having a more affectionate dog who could also influence Spot positively.
+OP prefers having a more affectionate dog who could also positively influence Spot.

 The Grieving Process

 When a pet passes away, family members often undergo a complex grieving process that can vary significantly among individuals.
-Dr. Julie Axelrod, a clinical psychologist, notes that grief for pets is frequently underestimated and can manifest in various forms, including denial, anger, and profound sadness, similar to losing a human loved one.
-Research published in the Journal of Veterinary Medical Education highlights that pet owners may experience unique challenges, such as feelings of guilt for considering adopting another animal too soon, which can complicate their healing.
+Grief for pets is frequently underestimated and can manifest in various forms, including denial, anger, and profound sadness, similar to losing a human loved one.

 This emotional turmoil is often compounded by societal perceptions that devalue the loss of a pet compared to human relationships.
 A study conducted by the University of Michigan found that individuals who openly express their grief over a pet's death often benefit from social support and validation, which can facilitate healthier coping mechanisms.